slsa-framework/slsa/CONTRIBUTING.md

 All changes require peer review through GitHub's pull request feature.

 Review process:

 1. Ensure your PR and all its commits have an appropriate tag and a descriptive title.
 See the chart below for the list of tags and their meanings.
-2. Do an initial round of review with a single reviewer.
-3. Add @slsa-framework/slsa-steering-committee as a reviewer.
-You will need a different number of approvers for different PR tags.
+2. GitHub will automatically assign the maintainers as reviewers.
+You will need a different number of approvals for different PR tags.
 Your reviewers may ask that you change to a different PR tag.
-4. Wait an appropriate amount of time to allow for lazy consensus.
+3. Wait an appropriate amount of time to allow for lazy consensus.
 Different tags have different minimum waiting periods.
-The waiting period begins at the timestamp of either tha final required approval or the latest non-author comment, whichever is later.
+The waiting period begins at the timestamp of either the final required approval or the latest non-author comment, whichever is later.
-5. Once the waiting period has passed, squash+merge your PR.
-Always squash+merge unless your reviewers ask you to do otherwise.
+4. Once the waiting period has passed, a maintainer will merge your PR.
+Expect your PR to be squashed+merged unless your reviewers advise you otherwise.

 | Tag | Description | Waiting period | # Approvers |
 |---|---|---|---|